-When Eli Allison started as a mechanic, they saw a gap in the auto repair industry.
+When Eli Allison, founder of Repair Revolution, started as a mechanic, they saw a gap in the auto repair industry.
 As a queer person, they were working twice as hard to prove themselves in a notoriously homophobic, sexist, and racist industry.
 They faced rejection as someone perceived as female who used female pronouns.

 “I faced a lot of harassment, discrimination, and it was a pretty hard path, but I was doing something that I loved so it was something I continued for a while,” Eli said.
 “Then, I decided that if I wanted to stay in this industry, I needed to open my own space.”

 Eli realized they needed to create a space for technicians who looked like them to work safely and a place for customers who looked like them to bring their cars.
 Their work in the nonprofit world also showed them how transportation is often overlooked as a necessary resource for folks dealing with houselessness or income inequality.

 “[Transportation is a] pretty vital piece of people being able to be successful — people being able to get to and from work, get to and from appointments,” Eli said.
 “Not having a reliable vehicle can really cause a lot of issues for folks especially when we think about [how] a lot of people can’t afford to live in the city where their job is.”